-While the signs of the Sun and the Moon are the primary factors for the character in modern astrology, the planets themselves rather than their signs were the focus for character analysis in ancient astrology.
+The signs of the Sun and the Moon are the primary factors for the character in modern astrology.
+By contrast, the planets themselves rather than their signs were the focus for traditional character analysis.
 The Sun and Moon are powerful in ancient astrology, but in a general sense.
 They signaled power, prominence, and influence generally.
 If the Sun and/or Moon had a strong influence over character then they’d symbolize a bolder and more vibrant character.
 However, the Sun and Moon are not always the central factors for determining the nature of someone’s character.

-The eastern horizon, called the horoskopos, Ascendant, or the Rising point, is the key symbol of the individual in the chart.
-This is the point where the vast sky, a symbol of boundless potential or the soul of the universe, appears to rise up out of the Earth, a symbol of the finite personal body, It is like a soul peering through a body, or infinite potential taking finite form.
-Planets ruling or otherwise influencing this point (i.e. planets ruling or in the rising sign for instance) take on particular relevance for interpretation pertaining to the specific individual.
+The rising point, called the horoskopos or Ascendant is the key symbol of the individual in the chart.
+This is the point where the vast infinite sky rises out from the finite Earth.
+The sky is a symbol of boundless potential or the soul of the universe.
+By contrast, the Earth is a symbol of the finite personal body.
+Therefore, the Ascendant is like a soul peering through a body.
+Infinite potential takes finite form – a life takes shape.
+Planets ruling or otherwise influencing this point access the symbol of the invidual.
+They are particularly relevant for character and persistent physical circumstance.

 The Unfolding Self